rubens23/donut_shop/README.md

 8/13/15
 Added a fixed layout to my donut shop with an unordered list for my nav bar at the top right.
 The nav bar is also a fixed element which scrolls through the whole page as the user goes up and down.
 My second paragraph is my relative element and my form is my absolute element.

+8/14/14
+Added animations to my donut shop by making the donut in the middle of the page spin when the user hovers their mouse over it.
+I also transformed my paragraphs to rotate 30 degrees on each side when you hover over it.
+Also the submit form grows bigger when you hover over it.